aterrien/forp-ui/README.md

 # Integration into an HTML page and example #

 Download the minified version from the release branch of forp-ui on Github.
-Put it in the js directory of your project, then run forgui as in the example below.
+Put it in the js directory of your project, then run forp-ui as in the example below.

 ```